-Starting June 2018, I will be a Presidential Postdoctoral Fellow at Cornell University and a Postdoctoral Associate in the Department of Government.
+I am a Presidential Postdoctoral Fellow at Cornell University (2018-2021) and a Postdoctoral Associate in the Department of Government.
 I am also a faculty affiliate of the Roper Center for Public Opinion Research.

 I study American politics, political economy, and methodology.
 My substantive research centers on understanding how citizens form preferences about economic policies, focusing on their demands for redistribution and government spending.
 I also work on methodology, with interests in experimental design and analysis, causal inference, and applied statistics.

 I received my Ph.D. in Political Science (2018) and M.A. in Statistics from Yale University.
 I was a Graduate Student Fellow at the Institution for Social and Policy Studies (ISPS) and served as the founding manager of the ISPS Behavioral Research Lab.